John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

 # Variables and Constants

-So far you have explored simple lines of code where you printed strings of characters and perhaps even made a few math calculations.
-Maybe you reached a point where your calculations are becoming long and hard to read.
-Let's imagine, I am trying to calculate the variances of three numbers, the equation becomes hard to read and understand:
+Up to now, you have explored simple lines of code, printing strings of characters and performing simple math calculations.
+You might have noticed that as your lines of codes grow longer and more complex, they can become hard to read and type.

+For instance, if you're calculating the variance of three numbers (measurement of how spread out there are from the average), the operation to type will be:

 ```python
 ((16-(16+ 18+ 19)/3)**2 + (18-(16+ 18+ 19)/3)**2 + (19-(16+ 18+ 19)/3)**2)/3